Snow blankets the South, moves into Northeast this weekend

 In Atlanta, snowball fights broke out as about an inch or so of snow fell on the city -- enough to create backups on the highways and to cause most school systems to close early.

-The weather service predicted less than half an inch to fall on Saturday.
+The weather service predicted 1 to 3 inches could fall Friday night and a little more on Saturday.
 Up to 4 inches of snow fell in areas north of Atlanta.

-Georgia's electric membership cooperatives reported at midday Friday that about 19,000 customers had lost power, CNN affiliate WSB reported.
+Georgia's electric membership cooperatives reported Friday night that about 52,000 customers were without power, mainly in the north and western parts of the state.

 The city of Atlanta and DeKalb County announced emergency warming shelters would be opened to ensure residents had a safe place to stay warm.
-Delta Air Lines canceled about 375 flights on Friday out of Atlanta Hartsfield-Jackson International Airport, the airline said on Twitter
+Delta Air Lines canceled about 625 flights on Friday out of Atlanta Hartsfield-Jackson International Airport, the airline said on Twitter.

 Five inches of snow had fallen by mid-afternoon in Birmingham, Alabama, causing havoc on the highways and putting thousands of people in the dark.

-About 25,000 customers in the Birmingham area had lost power by late morning, Alabama Power said in a tweet.
+About 10,000 customers in the Birmingham area were without power Friday night, Alabama Power said in a tweet, along with 22,000 customers in eastern counties.
 A winter storm warning was in effect through midnight Friday.

 CNN affiliate WLBT in Jackson, Mississippi, reported 4.9 inches of snow had fallen by mid-morning at Jackson-Medgar Wiley Evers International Airport, making it the largest snowfall since January 1982.
 The National Weather Service said 3-6 inches was expected in the Jackson area.